folio-org/okapi/doc/guide.md

 see that it will contain a Json structure with the user id and the tenant id, and nothing much else.
 A real-life auth module would of course put more stuff in the JWT, and sign it with some strong crypto.
-But that should make no difference Okapi's users, all they need to know is how do we get a token, and how to pass it on in every request.
+But that should make no difference to Okapi's users -- all that they need to know is how do we get a token, and how to pass it on in every request.
 Like this:

 ```